Barbours Park

 A new upgraded surface water sewer will be installed

-Site investigations have been carried out by the project team
+Site investigations were carried out by the project team